Last Updated on by Karl

 2. Grab Attention with Your Introduction

 After the headline, the introduction is arguably the most important part of any piece of content.
-This is the part that hooks readers in – make it boring or unclear and readers will drop off the page in seconds.
+Lead is the part that hooks readers in – make it boring or unclear, and readers will drop off the page in seconds.

 Here are three ways to get readers to stick around in the introduction: